F02K/SkyMP-Launcher/README.md

 DIRECTORY_PUBLIC_KEY=BASE64_SPKI_PUBLIC_KEY
 ```

-The launcher uses the official SkyMP Directory at `https://skyservers.online`
+The launcher uses the official SkyServers Directory at `https://skyservers.online`
 by default.
 Every catalog or private-join response is verified with its pinned
 Ed25519 key before a server address or operator backend URL is accepted: